Skip to main content

 Creeks offset by the San Andreas Fault in the Carrizo Plain

 Figure \(\PageIndex{4}\): The San Andreas Fault exposed in the Carrizo Plain.
-Streams which once flowed uninterrupted straight across the fault are now displaced by the fault.
-Now, they are displaced, taking a step to the right, illustrating the right-lateral movement the fault has experienced.
+Streams which once flowed uninterrupted straight across the fault are now displaced by the fault, taking a step to the right, illustrating the right-lateral movement the fault has experienced.
 "2018_01_23_sba-188-sba_107" by Doc Searls via Flickr is licensed under CC BY 2.0.

 There are several kinds of faults and they develop under different stress conditions.
 The terms hanging wall and footwall apply to situations where the fault is not vertical.
 The body of rock above the fault is called the hanging wall, and the body of rock below it is called the footwall (Figure \(\PageIndex{5}\)).
 When a fault is vertical, there is no obvious hanging wall or footwall.
 Hanging wall and footwall are mining terminology.
 Many mines are in fault zones.
 When a miner is walking within an adit, or horizontal tunnel within the Earth, their feet are on one side of the fault, the footwall, and their head could bump on the other side of the fault, the hanging wall.

-A fault with a stick figure and their feet on the footwall and their head bumping the hanging wall
+A fault with a stick figure, showing their feet on the footwall and their head bumping the hanging wall

 Figure \(\PageIndex{5}\): A cross section of a dip slip fault.
 The hanging wall is the upper block and the footwall is the lower block.
 "Dip-Slip Faults" by Chloe Branciforte, a derivative of "Footwall/Hanging Wall", is licensed under CC BY-SA 3.0.